flyingwolfz/CCNN-CGH/README.md

 ## 0. Contents

-1, python code and pretained models (30 loops in DIV2K training dataset) for different networks
+1, Python code and pretained models (30 loops in DIV2K training dataset) for different networks

-xxxtrain.py will train corresponding network. xxxload.py will load trained model and test it on a single picture. xxxpsnrssim.py will test the trained model using 100 samples of DIV2K validation dataset.
+xxxtrain.py will train corresponding network.

+xxxload.py will load trained model and test it on a single picture, return average generation time, PSNR, SSIM, simulated reconstruction.

+xxxpsnrssim.py will test the trained model using 100 samples of DIV2K validation dataset, return average PSNR, SSIM.

 2,Captured results